CodeYourFuture/curriculum/content/js1/blocks/parameters/index.md

 emoji= '🗄️'
 [objectives]
     1='Define a _parameter_'
+    2='Identify the value assigned to a parameter when a function is invoked' 3='Differentiate between parameters and arguments'
+    4='Invoke a given function with an appropriate argument to produce some target output' 5='Give examples of how functionality can be generalised' 6='Assess and explain whether a function can reference a given variable or not' 7='Propose clear and meaningful parameter names for a function'
 +++

 To make this function reusable for any number, we need to handle inputs.
 We do this using a **parameter**.